rhodos/cfdrug/README.md

 # To get started, you need to download data from the following location: ....

-# Then create an output directory

 # Then update the config file to point to the corresponding code, input and output directories

-# Then you should be able to run scripts, e.g. run_all_analysis.R.
+# Then you should be able to run the scripts.
+The main entrypoint is run_all_analysis.R.